lyndskg/GraphQL-Requests-Lib/README.md

 <a name="view"></a>
 ## Project Overview

-`graphQLOL` is a library that enables sending GraphQL requests and processing the responses in C++.
+`graphQLOL` is a library that enables sending GraphQL requests and processing the responses in `C++`.

 This project involves implementing the `GraphQL` protocol &mdash; including query construction, request execution, and response handling.